hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/379_the_sannyasin.md

 ## THE SANNYASIN

-In explanation of the term Sannyâsin, the Swami in the course of one of his lectures in Boston said:
+In explanation of the term Sannyāsin, the Swami in the course of one of his lectures in Boston said:

 When a man has fulfilled the duties and obligations of that stage of